It’s a stain comparing present leaders with the founding fathers —Arogbofa - Nigerian Tribune:Nigeria' Most Informative Newspaper

 It’s a stain comparing present leaders with the founding fathers —Arogbofa

-Bashorun Sehinde Arogbofa is the secretary of the Pan-Yoruba socio-political group, Afenifere.
+Chief Sehinde Arogbofa is the secretary of the Pan-Yoruba socio-political group, Afenifere.
 He speaks with HAKEEM GBADAMOSI on the state of Nigeria at 56 and the way out of its challenges.
-Excerpts:

 Nigeria is 56 years old as an independent country.
 What is your assessment of the journey so far?